One of the coolest parts of

 If you want to decorate your eggs, then I only recommend food-grade and fully-edible accessories.

 Here are some cool food coloring marker pens I found on Amazon that are safe, have edible ink, and help decorate your eggs.
 These are tons of fun for your kids!
-No bleach required.
+No bleach is required.

 Why Do Brown Eggs Cost More Than White Eggs?